yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 ![Smart Detection Feed](media/alerts-smart-detections-migration/Smart-Detection-Feed.png)

+## Smart Detection on new Application Insights resources

+During the preview period, new Application Insights resources will be created with the classic (non-alert) Smart Detection.
+You can migrate such newly created resources to use alerts-based Smart Detection, same as for any pre-existing Application Insights resources.

 ## Migrate your Smart Detection using the Azure portal

 You can apply the migration of your Smart Detection to alerts on a specific Application Insights resource at a time.